Money and your visa

 How much money should I have available?

-You must show that you can pay both your tuition fees and that you have £1,015 a month for the duration of your course at up to a maximum of £9,135 (£1,015 x 9 months).
+You must show that you can meet both your tuition fees and living costs of £1,015 per month for the duration of your course at up to a maximum of £9,135 (£1,015 x 9 months).